-On the other hand, if the estate of the person who died is the named beneficiary of the insurance policy or if no beneficiary was chosen, the insurance money becomes part of the estate and it must go through the probate process.
-If the insurance money must go through the probate process, the insurance company issues a check made payable to the probate court.
+If the insurance money must go through probate, the insurance company issues a check made payable to the probate court.
 The probate court then deducts any probate fees and attorney fees from the money and distributes the balance according to the will of the person who died.
-If there is no will then the money is distributed according to state law.
+If there is no will, then the money is distributed according to state law.

 Questions for Your Attorney